Probing the mass relation between supermassive black holes and dark matter halos at high redshifts by gravitational wave experiments: DM halo-SMBH Coevolution Model

 \subsection{DM halo-SMBH coevolution}

 Based on the halo merger history from $z=6$ to $z=0$ and the initial condition above, we consider the evolution of SMBH via SMBH mergers accompanied by their host DM halo mergers.
 Generally, the SMBH coalescence is delayed from the mergers of DM halos.
-In order to take into account the delay, we adopt the SMBH merger scenario following~\cite{volonteri2003assembly}.
+In order to take into account the delay, we adopt the SMBH merger scenario following~\cite{2003ApJ...582..559V}.

 At a merging time $t_\mathrm{mg}$, a lighter DM halo is captured into a heavier one.
 Then the lighter DM halo sinks to the center of the heavier DM halo due to dynamical friction.
 Although the shape of the lighter DM halo decays during the dynamical friction process, the lighter DM halo can keep its central SMBH.
 Therefore, when the lighter DM halo reaches the center of the heavier DM halo, we can assume that the coalescence between SMBHs that each DM halo hosts occurs.
-Hence we can take this dynamical friction timescale $t_\mathrm{df}$ as the SMBH merger timescale\footnote{Recently, \cite{chakraborty2023probing} investigated the merger rate by using cosmological hydrodynamical simulation adopting the dynamical friction timescale between a lighter BH and the stellar component in the host galaxy having the heavier BH at the center.
+Hence we can take this dynamical friction timescale $t_\mathrm{df}$ as the SMBH merger timescale\footnote{Recently, \cite{2023MNRAS.523..758C} investigated the merger rate by using cosmological hydrodynamical simulation adopting the dynamical friction timescale between a lighter BH and the stellar component in the host galaxy having the heavier BH at the center.
 In Appendix~\ref{sec:App.A}, we will discuss the model by using this dynamical friction timescale.
-There is, in fact, a lot of discussion about the timescale of SMBH mergers, which is related to the so-called 'final parsec problem' (see e.g. \citealt{colpi2014massive} for the detailed SMBH merger scenario).}.
+There is, in fact, a lot of discussion about the timescale of SMBH mergers, which is related to the so-called 'final parsec problem' (see e.g. \cite{2014SSRv..183..189C} for the detailed SMBH merger scenario).
+Also, we will additionally consider the effect of the hardening phase in Appendix~\ref{sec:App.B}.}.
 We calculate $t_\mathrm{df}$ as